mluex/magento2-dockergento-apache/README.md

-# Magento 2 Dockergento
+# dockergento-apache

-Plug and play Magento 2 dev environments with docker. **Fastest performance ever** on Mac and Linux.
+This repository is a fork of ModestCoder's awesome Dockergento project.
+Dockergento is a plug and play Magento 2 dev environment with Docker and claims to have the **fastest performance ever** on Mac and Linux.

+This fork is almost identical to Dockergento.
+Only the nginx web server is replaced here with an Apache 2 web server so that people whose Magento shop should be deployed on Apache can also use this tool.
+Furthermore, the web server used here already contains a self-signed SSL certificate for local development.

+All credits go to ModestCoders: https://github.com/ModestCoders/magento2-dockergento

+Most of the following paragraphs and instructions are a 1:1 copy from the original project and contain only minor changes.

 ## Performance Comparison